Albuca spiralis (Frizzle Sizzle)

 Notes:

-• Fragile leaves; handle carefully
+• Fragile, spiral leaves; handle with care